mosesdinakaran/magento-log/README.md

 ### Output
-Once the graphql Logging is enabled, The graphql request and response will be available in the below log file MAGE_ROOT/var/log/moses-logging.log
+Once the Logging is enabled, The log data will be available in the below MAGE_ROOT/var/log/moses-logging.log